OfficeDev/office-scripts-docs/docs/resources/power-query-differences.md

 ---
-title: 'When to use Power Query or Office Scripts'
+title: When to use Power Query or Office Scripts
-description: 'The scenarios that are best suited for both the Power Query and Office Scripts platforms.' ms.date: 11/23/2021 ms.localizationpriority: medium
+description: The scenarios that are best suited for both the Power Query and Office Scripts platforms. ms.date: 11/23/2021 ms.localizationpriority: medium
 ---